 In Fig.~\ref{fig_SM:dispersion_shaking} and Fig.~\ref{fig_SM:dispersion_wp} we extract the dispersion relation by fitting the excitation frequencies $\omega_k$ as a function of the momenta $k$.
 We show the results for both single mode and wavepackets measurements.
 In all the cases, data are well described by a linear dependence, confirming that our experiments are conducted in the phononic regime.
 The corresponding speed of sound is obtained from the slope of the dispersion and compared to the theoretical expectation for a homogeneous system $c_{th} = \sqrt{g_n n_{1\mathrm{d}}/m}$, where $g_n$ is the effective density-dependent interaction strength~\cite{RauerThesis}.\\

-\subsection{Preparation of the initial state}
+\section{Preparation of the initial state.}

-Our quasicondensate of $^{87}$Rb atoms is realized following standard protocols of magneto-optical trapping, laser cooling, and evaporative cooling to reach quantum degeneracy.
-The atom chip generates a rf-dressed cigar-shaped magnetic trap in which the final stage of evaporative cooling is performed \cite{RauerThesis}.
-The frequency in the two tight transverse directions is fixed, but slightly changed over time due to setup upgrade and optimization.
-In all the weak perturbation experiments $\omega_\perp = 2\pi\times1.27$ kHz, while for the medium to strong perturbation experiments $\omega_\perp \simeq 2\pi\cdot1.38$ kHz.
-On the other hand, the frequency in the elongated direction is the same for all the data presented $\omega_\parallel\simeq 2\pi\cdot7$ Hz.
-The geometry of the trap in the longitudinal direction can be modified by overimposing to one of the two transverse directions of the magnetic trap a blue-detuned dipole potential.
-The box-like shape is achieved using two different methods, either by shining the blue-detuned laser light onto an opaque mask \cite{Rauer2018, RauerThesis}, or onto a digital micromirror device (DMD) \cite{Tajik:19, Cataldini2022PRX}.
-The total number of atoms in the initial state can be tuned by adjusting the evaporative cooling radio frequency.
+Our quasi-condensate of $^{87}$Rb atoms is prepared using standard protocols of magneto-optical trapping, laser cooling, and evaporative cooling to reach quantum degeneracy.
+The atom chip generates an rf-dressed, cigar-shaped magnetic trap, in which the final stage of evaporative cooling is performed \cite{RauerThesis}.
+The trapping frequency in the two tightly confined transverse directions is fixed, but has varied slightly over time due to setup upgrades and optimization.
+In the weak-perturbation experiments, $\omega_\perp = 2\pi \times 1.27$ kHz, whereas for medium- to strong-perturbation experiments, $\omega_\perp \simeq 2\pi \times 1.38$ kHz.
+By contrast, the longitudinal trapping frequency is the same for all datasets, $\omega_\parallel \simeq 2\pi \times 7$ Hz. \\The geometry of the potential in the longitudinal direction can be modified by superimposing a blue-detuned dipole potential onto one of the two transverse directions of the magnetic trap.
+The box-like potential is realized using two different methods: either by projecting the blue-detuned laser onto an opaque mask \cite{Rauer2018, RauerThesis}, or by shaping it with a digital micromirror device (DMD) \cite{Tajik:19, Cataldini2022PRX}. \\The total atom number in the initial state is controlled via the evaporative cooling radio frequency.
 The atom number is post-selected to achieve $\sigma_N / \bar{N} \approx 0.1$, where $\bar{N}$ denotes the mean atom number and $\sigma_N$ its standard deviation, thereby reducing shot-to-shot variations in the speed of sound arising from atom number fluctuations.
 Total atom number and temperature are extracted from density ripples observed after 11.2 ms of ToF. \cite{ManzPhysRevA.81.031610, SchweiglerThesis}.\\